Two Places

 I’m lost in a place between two places

-and everyone can be a po’boy at the gas station.
+and everyone is a po’boy at the gas station.

 Louisiana, my hand shimmers in your bayou,